lex-node/governance/constitution/constitution.md

 5.3.
 Software developers (such as the Pocket Development Company) are contracted by the Foundation on behalf of the DAO to develop Pocket Core.
 Because the Foundation defer to the Council, the Council is ultimately responsible for reviewing new software and approving Protocol Upgrades.
 Further, the Validator Nodes are responsible for accepting Protocol Upgrade Governance Transactions approved by the Council, and Users consent to the Validator Nodes'decisions through their use of the blockchain in accordance with Article 2.1.
 Therefore, the Users agree to hold software developers harmless for unintentional mistakes made in the expression of contractual intent, whether or not said mistakes were due to actual or perceived negligence.

-## 6. Proposals

-6.1.
-Proposers may initiate Signaling or Executive Votes for their proposal.
-They must specify which type of vote they are initiating.

-6.2.
-Moderators may edit proposal forum posts only for the purpose of assigning numbers, categorizing, and updating the phases/statuses of proposals.
-Contractors of the Pocket Development Company will be the first Moderators, but anyone can apply to become a Moderator, or propose the removal of existing Moderators, by submitting a PIP.

-### PIPs

-6.3.
-PIPs will not be permissible if they contain multiple new specifications that could feasibly be divided into separate proposals without losing their meaning.
-This is in place to prevent omnibus proposals, whereby unpopular proposals are pushed through by bundling them with popular proposals.

-6.4.
-PIP votes will last 7 days and pass with Majority Approval, unless otherwise specified in this Constitution (e.g. see Supermajority Approval requirement in ‘Constitutional Amendments’).

-6.5.
-The execution of successful PIPs will be delayed by a period equal to the Unbonding Period plus one day, to give Bonded Users time to unbond and exit the network before the upgrade is executed, unless they are responses to MAEEs.

-### PEPs

-6.6.
-Where a PEP involves a transfer of funds, the threshold for PEP approval will be dynamic based on the budget of the proposal according to the parameters and formula of the Council’s Conviction Voting app(s).

-6.7.
-Because the DAO is a non-profit multi-stakeholder organization, the Council shall only approve PEPs in the form of grants.

-### PUPs

-6.8.
-Off-chain parameters signaling the pricing preferences of the Council (the USDRelayTargetRange and the ReturnOnInvestmentTarget) will be governed using Conviction Signaling, whereby the Conviction-weighted average of all values will be submitted.

-6.9.
-The following discretionary On-Chain parameters will be governed by the Foundation in order to fulfil the targets set by the Council in 6.8: BaseRelaysPerPOKT & StabilityAdjustment.
-The Foundation will anchor around the Council’s targets according to a 14-day average; if the actual relay price exceeds this target range temporarily, the Foundation can ignore it, but if the range is exceeded on average for 14 days, the Foundation must respond.

-6.10.
-The SupportedBlockchains parameter will not be governed through voting, but instead according to the Network ID configuration choices of Voters.
-The Foundation will add Network IDs to the whitelist if 5% of Voters have configured their App or Node to include the Network ID.
-PUPs can still be submitted for this parameter to draw attention to new eligible Network IDs.

-6.11.
-All other On-Chain parameters not specified above will be governed using Majority Approval, in votes lasting 7 days.

 ## 7. Finances